huy-tran/Wikipedia-App/README.md

-# React-ES6-Webpack-Boilerplate
+# Wikipedia Viewer
-Boilerplate for ReactJS and Webpack
+Another project from FreeCodeCamp using ReactJS